pachterlab/bam2tcc/README.md

 # Thing!
 Code that takes the SAM/BAM files output by genome alignment programs and outputs TCC matrix like those output by [**kallisto**](https://pachterlab.github.io/kallisto/).
 So far has only been used on Mac OS X and Linux.

-(I'm pretty sure it's Linux.)
+## Installation
+Binaries may eventually be provided.
+For now, they will have to be compiled from the source code.

+## Dependencies

 ## Making the executable
 The code is compiled with the g++ compiler.
 Install it if you don't have it.